woubraim/shared_control/README.md

 The OAK camera is used through the DepthAI ROS driver.

-For ROS 2 Humble, the v3 driver package uses the `_v3` suffix, for example:
+For ROS 2 jazzy, the v3 driver package uses the `_v3` suffix, for example:

 ```text
 depthai_ros_driver_v3